Shaw Place

 Shaw Place - City Landmark #26

-Shaw PlaceShaw Place, comprised of ten brick English Victorian houses, was the brain child of Henry Shaw.
+Shaw PlaceShaw Place, composed of ten brick English Victorian houses, was the brain child of Henry Shaw.
 Architect George Barnett took Shaw's vision of a street from his native England and made it into one of St. Louis's most unique landmarks.
 The street consists of an oval drive with a center park.
 The street was built in 1879.

 Shaw Place became a City Landmark in 1971.